 Do you know who you should be following?
 To get on the radar of the top social accounts in your industry, you first need to be following them.

 Make a list of the influencers, organizations, customers, celebrities, and competitors in your industry and follow them.
 Then start to interact with them–retweeting, liking, and commenting on their posts–so you get them to notice you.
 And constantly be discovering; when you follow someone, check out who they are following, and look at suggested accounts to see if they are relevant.
-Your audience should be constantly involving.
+Your audience should be constantly evolving.

 Once you do have an audience, then you need to make sure you are really engaging with them in a human and useful way.
 Here are some ways you can do that: